charly09866/flame-prophet-wildfire-prediction/README.md

 ## Approach
 - **CNN (MobileNetV2, transfer learning)** — classifies satellite image tiles for fire/smoke presence.
   - Accuracy: **96.6%**
-- **LSTM** — forecasts short-term temperature trends from historical time-series data as a leading indicator of fire risk.
+- **LSTM (transfer learning)** — forecasts short-term temperature trends as a leading indicator of fire risk.
+  - Data sourced from the **NASA POWER API** (2019–2024 daily weather: temperature, humidity, wind, pressure, precipitation, solar radiation).
+  - An LSTM encoder is **pretrained** on a corpus of 25 nearby grid locations around the target area, then **fine-tuned** on the target location using **Keras Tuner (Hyperband)** for hyperparameter search.
+  - After tuning, the top encoder layers are unfrozen for a final fine-tuning pass.
   - RMSE: **0.36°C**
 - Outputs from both models are combined and visualized on an interactive risk map.

 ## Model Evaluation (my contribution)
-- Implemented **walk-forward (time-series) cross-validation** to avoid data leakage across time.
+- Implemented **walk-forward (time-series) cross-validation** (`TimeSeriesSplit`, 5 folds) on the target-location data to avoid data leakage across time.
 - CNN metrics: Accuracy, Precision, Recall, F1-score
-- LSTM metrics: MSE, RMSE, MAE
+- LSTM metrics: MSE, RMSE, MAE (computed after inverse-scaling predictions back to °C)

 ## Tech Stack
 | Layer | Technology |